frequently asked questions

 - Villa Del Mar offers privacy and luxury, nestled in an exotic Costa Rican paradise.

-- Villa Del Mar includes its own private infinity pool, available for your use only, any hour of the day.
+- Villa Del Mar includes its own private infinity pool and hot tub, available for your use only, any hour of the day.

 - When you stay at our villa, relax by the pool, swim, or dance under the stars, you are not forced to live for a week with persons unknown to your group.
 You and your invitees have the entire villa for your exclusive private use and pleasure.